janimm/RealDash-extras/OBD2/README.md

 If **command** section contains attribute **rawReply="true"**, every reply byte, including any header bytes are regarded as data bytes.
 This allows to use custom commands on which the reply does not follow typical ELM327 reply.

 &nbsp;
+### **keepInRotation [optional] (from RealDash 2.4.2)**
+RealDash has a feature that removes commands from the rotation if there is no valid response from the vehicle multiple times on the row.
+This attribute allows to disable automatic removal of invalid commands from the rotation.

+&nbsp;
 ### **Receive multiple values on one command**
 It is possible to receive multiple values for one sent command.
 The individual values are listed in **command** as **values**.
 The parameters for the **value** are the same as with command with only one target value.